UofT-UTSC-CS-sandbox/pactify/doc/sprint1/RPM.md

    - As a registered user, I want to be able to edit my account details so that I can update my information if I need to.
      - Ticket: SCRUM-5
      - Status: Done

-4. **Account Creation**
-    - As an unregistered user, I want to be able to create an account so that I can use Pactify.
-      - Ticket: SCRUM-2
-      - Status: Done

 ## Future Sprints
 Future sprints will focus on adding more features such as contract creation and improving existing contracts.